sveinpg/build-your-own-react/README.md

 Time to get your hands dirty.

-To make your life easier, we have marked the task with a :trophy:
+To make your life easier, we have used emojis to mark important content:

+:trophy: - A task.

+:bulb: - Tips and helpful information to solve a specific task.

-## React.createElement()
+## 1. React.createElement()

 `createElement` creates and returns a new [React element](#react-elements) of a given type.
 The function signature of `createElement` takes three arguments: